-The Board of RomReal is responsible for implementing sound corporate governance principles in the Group.
-RomReal's corporate governance does not deviate from the requirements of the code in any significant way which requires more detailed explanation.
+The Board of RomReal is responsible for implementing sound corporate governance principles in the Group according to Bermuda Corporate Governance standards.
+RomReal's corporate governance does not deviate from the requirements of the code in a significant way which requires more detailed explanation.
 Relations between owners and the Group will be characterized by respect for the owners, good and timely information, and equal treatment of shareholders.
-The ethical guidelines observed by RomReal reflect its values base; please see separate Ethical Policy Section.